HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/IMPLEMENTATION_DETAILS.md

 Classifier optimization reuses the autoencoder training settings: Adam at `1e-4`, batch 64, at most 100 epochs, 10% stratified inner validation, patience-5 early stopping with best-checkpoint restoration, and the same plateau scheduler.

-The article does not define the classifier input tensor, exact block order, pooling placement, attention implementation, classifier optimizer, focal gamma, focal alpha, inner validation split, or stopping schedule.
-The settings above form the only publication profile.

 ## Evaluation

 Motor-imagery datasets use leave-one-subject-out evaluation.
 The SSVEP and ERP datasets use shuffled, stratified eight-fold cross-validation over windows with seed 42.
 Training windows inside each classifier fold receive a separate stratified 10% validation split.
 MI and SSVEP are evaluated with window-level accuracy.
 ERP is evaluated with window-level ROC-AUC using Target as the positive class.

-The paper names eight-fold cross-validation for SSVEP and ERP but does not say whether folds are formed by subject, trial, session, or window.
-Window-level stratification is frozen because the published values and split records are unavailable.
-Overlapping windows from an ordinary trial may therefore appear in different folds.
-This can make the result optimistic; it is preserved as a transparent reconstruction choice and is not described as subject-independent generalization.

 The autoencoder is trained before classifier folds, so classifier test-fold windows contribute to unsupervised representation learning.
 This matches the most direct reading of the two-stage workflow but is transductive.
 The hashed configuration and verification report record that scope.